Why I Quit My Corporate Job?

 As you step higher in your career ladder, whether you like it or not, you are forced to echo the management’s voice.
 My struggle was always to find an honest way of communicating information and feedback to my subordinates, within my set boundaries.
 But honesty is highly underrated in the corporate world.
 In fact, honesty is detrimental to career growth.

 I also noticed that professional relationships are temporary.
 They have no future.
-Therefore, I made sure to build personal relationships with certain colleagues.
+Therefore, I made sure to build personal relationships with some of my colleagues.
 I also noticed that relationships turn sour as we battle for higher posts.
 Conflicts often arise among peers.
 If we are able to clearly distinguish between our personal and professional relationships it may be easy to handle it but does everyone have that maturity?
 In this corporate battle, friends can easily turn against one another.
 One does not realise that higher positions in a company are nothing but a trap.

 With a new role, comes more responsibilities, with more responsibilities comes more money, more stress and higher status, and the higher status demands more comfort and luxury.
 There is no end to this greed that corporate hierarchy creates in its employees.
 This status is not worth all that effort.
 I simply could not let myself turn into something I wasn’t or did not want to be.